 What are the disbursements?

 Disbursements are the various expenses over and above the lawyer’s legal fees for the work the lawyer does and which is charged to you during a real estate transaction.
 Your lawyer should also give you an estimate of the disbursements.
 “Disbursements” include the cost of a title search, government charges to register documents, land transfer tax, registry computer access fee, courier charges, photocopies, and certificates.

-Land Transfer Tax in New Brunswick doubled effective June 1, 2012 and is an expense to keep in mind so you are not surprised.
+Land Transfer Tax in New Brunswick is an expense to keep in mind so you are not surprised.
 This is a tax that is paid by the purchaser for any real property in New Brunswick and, like most other disbursements, due on your closing date.
-The higher the purchase price the more you are going to pay in transfer tax which could get quite expensive.
+The higher the purchase price the more you are going to pay in transfer tax, which could get quite expensive.

-Other “unexpected” surprises a purchaser should consider in calculating funds needed to buy are oil or propane adjustments which could amount to $200.00 to $500.00, property tax adjustments, and items like surveys (around $550.00 to $1,000.00 or more) or title insurance (around $250.00) required by your lender/mortgage company, which will add hundreds of dollars on your final amount needed to close your purchase that you may not have been expecting.
+Other “unexpected” surprises a purchaser should consider in calculating funds needed to buy are oil or propane adjustments which could amount to $500.00 or more, property tax adjustments, and items like surveys (around $550.00 to $1,000.00 or more) or title insurance (around $250.00) required by your lender/mortgage company, which will add hundreds of dollars on your final amount needed to close your purchase that you may not have been expecting.